Pakistan Super League: Schedule

-PSL has taken place in February and March of each year.
-The only exception was the interruption due to COVID-19.
-The PSL has taken place prior to Indian Premier League.
-In 2025, PSL and IPL will overlap in timing.
+The PSL traditionally been held between February and March each year, with the only major disruption occurring during the COVID-19 pandemic.
+The league previously took place before the start of the Indian Premier League.
+The 2025 season was the last to be held in the traditional February-March slot, during which it overlapped with the IPL for the first time.
+However, scheduling changes announced by the Pakistan Cricket Board in 2025 confirmed that from the 2026 season onward, the PSL would move to an April-May window to improve overseas player availability and avoid weather disruptions.

 Teams

 According to a PCB press release, around 20 parties showed an interest in buying franchises for the league before the first season.
 On 18 October 2015 the Pakistan Cricket Board began accepting tenders for franchises with a deadline for bids of 15 November.

-According to a statement by the PCB, bid winners would be granted the rights to a franchise for a term of ten years.
-Interested parties included the ARY Group, Omar Associates, Arif Habib Group, Haier, Mobilink as well as international groups including Leonine Global Sports and the Qatar Lubricants Company (QALCO).
+Bid winners were granted the rights to a franchise for ten years.

 All five franchises for the first season of the league were sold on 3 December 2015, for a total price of US$93 million, after seven bidders presented formal proposals.

-In April 2017, PCB invited bids for the sixth team and the deadline set for the submission of both the financial and technical proposals was 30 May and as many as 40 national and international parties expressed an interest in buying the sixth franchise.